edgelesssys/marblerun/samples/graphene-redis/README.md

 ## Building the Docker image

-*Prerequisite*: Graphene is set up and the original redis sample is working.
+*Prerequisite*: Graphene is set up and the original Redis example is working.

-To marbleize the sample we edited [redis-server.manifest.template](redis-server.manifest.template).
+To marbleize the example we edited [redis-server.manifest.template](redis-server.manifest.template).
 See comments starting with `MARBLERUN` for explanations of the required changes.

 Assuming you have built Graphene in `/graphene` copy the redis-server.manifest.template into the `/graphene/Examples/redis`